worikgh/qzn3t/lpx_ctl/README.md

 ## Sections - Colour and Note

 * Defined using sets of pads.
 Allows arbitrary, even discontinuous, sections
-* All the pads in a section have the same propertie (colours and MIDI note)
+* All the pads in a section have the same properties (colours and MIDI note)
 * No section can intersect with another, each pad is in at most one section
-* There can be one section with no defined pads.
+* There can be, at most, one section with no defined pads.
 It is the default for pads not included

 ### Properties of a Section

-* Main Colour: Each section has a unique main colour
+* Main Colour: Each section has a main colour that is displayed when the pad is not pressed.
 * Active Colour: Each section has an "active" colour.
 When any pad in the section is pressed (has issued an "on" but not an "off" MIDI signal) the section  is the active colour.
 * MIDI Note - the note to output

+Two sections can have the same colours and or notes, but hey are still independant of each other.

 ## Input

-The definition of the oad patern is in a file that is the first argument: `lpx_ctl <Pattern File>`
+The definition of the sections is in a file that is the first argument: `lpx_ctl <Section File>`

 It is a JSON file.